Codenhance/codenhance.github.io/_posts/2015-10-07-getting-started-with-vim-golf.md

 If you don't have Vim installed, please start with [this guide](/2015/09/22/setting-up-your-development-environment.html) to setting up your development environment.
 You'll also get `git` and Anaconda Python out of the deal.

 Installing Ruby might seem like a lot of trouble just to play a game, but the process is pretty painless.
-For Mac users, just use [Homebrew](http://brew.sh/):

-`brew install ruby`
+In fact, Mac users should already have it installed.
+To double check, type this into your terminal:

+`ruby -v`

+If you see a message about what version of Ruby is installed, you're good to go.

 On Linux, your package manager should handle it for you.
 If you have Windows, use [RubyInstaller](http://rubyinstaller.org/).